How to prevent hair loss in winter?

-Hair loss in winter is a natural phenomenon that affects a large number of people.
-This hair life cycle is often influenced by climate changes and external aggressions.
-The cold, dry air due to heating, and a lack of nutrients can lead to seasonal hair loss.
-Fortunately, there are tips to limit these effects and preserve the health of your hair.
-In this article, we reveal all the keys to understanding the reasons for this hair loss and effectively remedying it.
+Hair loss in winter is a natural phenomenon that affects many people.
+This hair growth cycle is often influenced by climate changes and external aggressors.
+Cold weather, dry air from heating, and a lack of nutrients can lead to seasonal hair loss.
+Fortunately, there are ways to limit these effects and preserve the health of your hair.
+In this article, we reveal all the keys to understanding the reasons for this hair loss and how to effectively address it.

 Why is hair loss common in winter?